<Match Preview>

 Q. This week is the Levain Cup, but what kind of match do you want it to be?

 A. The previous match against Sagan Tosu was not a very good performance.
-First, I want to fight for the team's victory in the Levain Cup.
+First of all, I want to fight for the team's victory in the Levain Cup.

 Q. We want to build a good momentum that will carry over to the next league match, right?

-A. Yes, that's right.
-The young players, including myself, will do our best to perform well and connect that to the league matches.
+A. That's right.
+The young members, including myself, will do our best to perform well and carry that momentum into the league matches.

 Q. In the Levain Cup, where young players take the lead, I think your extensive experience and leadership are expected, Matsuki.

-A. It's not just about showing leadership; above all, I want to focus on achieving results.
+A. It's not just about showing leadership, but above all, I want to focus on achieving results.

 Q, There were some issues in the transition from midfield moving forward in the Tosu match.
 Regarding carrying and connecting the ball, what kind of play do you focus on, Matsuki?

-A, I mainly focus on plays that directly lead to goals, but the connecting part before that did not go well in the Tosu match.
-I want to become a player who can fulfill the role of a connector and a playmaker, and by being part of the lineup, I want to enhance the team’s attack even more.
+A. I focus primarily on plays that directly lead to goals, but the connecting plays before that did not go well in the Tosu match.
+I want to become a player who can fulfill the role of a connector and a playmaker, and by being part of the lineup, I hope to enhance the team’s attack even more.

 Q. I believe you played as an attacking midfielder for the U-20 Japan national team.
 It seems that the experience of playing in that position has been beneficial.

-A. During my time with the national team, I was allowed to play in a position close to the goal.
-I gained valuable experience playing in positions where I could receive the ball and see the entire field, which was personally very meaningful.
+A. During national team activities, I was allowed to play in positions close to the goal.
+I gained valuable experience personally by playing in positions where I could receive the ball and see the entire field.

 Q. I think the opponent, Gamba Osaka, is a team that focuses on connecting passes.
 If our high press works well, do you think it will lead to scoring opportunities?

-A. I believe Gamba Osaka is a team that often connects passes through the center.
-In that context, we aim to win the ball in the center and use quick counterattacks as a weapon to score.
-Also, since this is a group league like the previous match, we want to play while considering the goal difference by scoring many goals.
+A. I think Gamba Osaka is a team that often connects passes through the center.
+In that context, I want to focus on winning the ball in the center and using short counters as a weapon to score.
+At the same time, since this is a group league like the previous match, I want to play while considering the goal difference by aiming for a large number of goals.

 Q. I think tall players, including PEROTTI and Kumada, will be a threat during set pieces.

-A. If players with distinctive qualities take the field, there will be opportunities leading to victory through simple plays such as crosses from the sides.
-I believe simple play is also important, so I want to firmly control the game with myself at the center.
+A. If players with distinctive qualities take the field, I believe there will be moments where simple plays, such as crosses from the sides, can lead to victory.
+I also think simple play is important, so I want to firmly control the game with myself at the center.

 Q, do you want to bring a tailwind and momentum to the team once again?

-A, we want to achieve solid good results in the Levain Cup, and since we have a match against Shonan Bellmare this weekend—a tough game from last season’s encounter—we aim to secure good results that will also carry over into the league matches.
+A. We want to achieve solid and good results in the Levain Cup, and with a challenging match against Shonan Bellmare, which was difficult in last season’s encounter, coming up this weekend, we aim to secure good results that will also carry over into the league matches.

 Q. As was mentioned earlier, regarding build-up play, where do you think the causes lie when things don’t go well?